What is a Credit Event?

 ABC Company is facing deteriorating market conditions, causing the company to generate revenue that is significantly lower than projections.
 Due to its inability to generate profits, the company is unable to pay its outstanding debts to creditors and is eventually forced to file for bankruptcy.

 What is Payment Default?

-A payment default is a specific event and refers to the ability of an individual or organization to pay their debts on a timely basis.
+A payment default occurs when an individual or organization is unable to make payments on their debts on a timely basis.
 Continual payment defaults are a precursor to bankruptcy.

-Payment default and bankruptcy are often confused with one another: A bankruptcy is telling your creditors that you will not be able to pay them in full, and a payment default is telling your creditors that you will not be able to pay when it is due.
+Payment default and bankruptcy are often confused with one another: A bankruptcy is telling your creditors that you will not be able to pay them in full, and a payment default is telling your creditors that you will not be able to make a payment when it is due.

 Example of a Payment Default

 ABC Company is a cyclical business that generates extremely volatile quarterly earnings.
 In its most recent quarter, ABC Company suffered a steep decrease in revenues due to a trade war between the US and China.
 It causes ABC Company to default on its periodic interest payments to creditors.